Daniil-Aleshechkin/tetris-rtos/documentation/test-plan.md

 ### Multimeter Current Draw

 - **Objective**: Measure the current draw of the LED matrix display to ensure it meets power consumption requirements.
 - **Method**: Connect a multimeter in series with the power supply of the LED matrix display.
-Measure the current while the Tetris game is active and displaying various states (e.g., game in progress, displaying next pieces, etc.).
+Measure the current while the Tetris game is active and displaying various states.
+And while the whole display is activec
 - **Pass Criteria**: The current draw should be within the specified limits for the hardware used, ensuring efficient power use and preventing overheating.

 ## Functionality Tests